 Signing Up for MOOCs (Massive Open Online Courses)

-Schedule: Join a MOOC and follow it throughout the four weeks of CATT.
+Schedule: Join a MOOC and follow it throughout CATT.
 Ask instructors and colleagues if you experience difficulties with this.
 It will be helpful for you to reflect on your learning process for this kind of technology to empathize with students.

 MOOCs (Massive Open Online Courses) are online classes in a wide variety of fields that require registration, but are often free.
 At times, the course is free, but if you wish to have a certificate stating that you completed all requirements satisfactorily, you must pay for that.
 As instructors, they can be useful places to build vocabulary in your field in English, to seek alternative ways to explain concepts, or to get ideas about what kinds of materials to use and how to use them.
 You may also choose to suggest or require your students to enroll in courses related to yours.